Understanding MRR movements

 Contraction with prorated downgrade

-When you add a prorated credit to the customer’s account in your billing system (which is applied to their next invoice), ChartMogul revises the MRR for the period when it learns about the contraction when the invoice is created (at the start of the next billing cycle).
+When you add a prorated credit to the customer’s account in your billing system, and they don’t immediately issue an invoice, ChartMogul revises the MRR for the period when it learns about the contraction (when the invoice is created).

 Churn